-* Ericka made a fresh batch of oatmeal and chocolate chip cookies this morning, and they smell great.
-In terms of flavor, I'd say they are both neck and neck, but if I had to pick a winner, I'd go with the chocolate chip.
+- Ericka made a fresh batch of oatmeal cookies this morning.
+She made chocolate chip cookies too.
+In terms of flavor, I’d say they are both neck and neck.
+But If I had to pick a winner, I’d go with the chocolate chip.

 Note: Know Your Phrase has the meanings and origins for phrases, yes indeed.
 However, there are times when the origins of a expression are unknown.
 Well then, what happens in cases like that?
 This: What you will see included on the page is an explanation that talks about how a saying may have come to be.

 If there is no explanation on the page, then usually there will at least be a quote of the term being used in writing.
 These quotes are usually the oldest known citations of the expression being used in writing.